This is part 1 of the Making "Call mom" series.

 After using the app myself for a while, I decided to release it to the public.
 Before doing this, I had to add some features to the app.
 First of all, I couldn't ship an app with my dad's phone number hardcoded into it, so I had to learn how to allow users to pick from their device's contact list.
 Also, I realized that not everyone wants to call their mom every day, so I created a way for users to pick a call schedule, and update the app's alarm system to give notifications at the correct times.
 These changes are the focus for the third article.

-Finally, I realized that an app named Call Mom is only useful for connecting with roughly half of the world's parents out there.
+Finally, I realized that an app named Call Mom is pretty excluding towards roughly half of the world's parents out there.
 I decided to also release an app named Call Dad.
-Of course, making a completely new app for this would create almost 100 % code duplication.
-Instead, I found a way of doing this properly, with no code duplication at all.
-I'll explain it all in the fourth and last article of this series.